LuoBoBo-828/S-T_programme_study_guide-main/README.md

     https://www.nytimes.com
     https://learnenglish.britishcouncil.org/skills/reading
     Some book recommendations:
-        1984 by George Orwell
+        1984 by George Orwell；
-        Animal Farm by George Orwell
+        Animal Farm by George Orwell；
-        Brave New World by Aldous Huxley
+        Brave New World by Aldous Huxley；
-        The Great Gatsby by F. Scott Fitzgerald
+        The Great Gatsby by F. Scott Fitzgerald；
-        To Kill a Mockingbird by Harper Lee
+        To Kill a Mockingbird by Harper Lee；
-        The Catcher in the Rye by J. D. Salinger
+        The Catcher in the Rye by J. D. Salinger；
-        Do Androids Dream of Electric Sheep? by Philip K. Dick Pride and Prejudice by Jane Austen
+        Do Androids Dream of Electric Sheep? by Philip K. Dick； Pride and Prejudice by Jane Austen；
-        Jane Eyre by Charlotte Brontë
+        Jane Eyre by Charlotte Brontë；
-        Wuthering Heights by Emily Brontë
+        Wuthering Heights by Emily Brontë；
-        The Lord of the Rings by J. R. R. Tolkien Harry Potter and the Sorcerer’s Stone by J. K. Rowling
+        The Lord of the Rings by J. R. R. Tolkien； Harry Potter and the Sorcerer’s Stone by J. K. Rowling；
 4. Writing
     https://owl.purdue.edu
     https://www.grammarly.com/blog/